Basel-anaya/Hands-On-Machine-Learning-with-Scikit-learn-Keras-and-Tensorflow-3rd-edition/Ch1- The Machine Learning Landscape/Notes/README.md

 +   Also, **training on the full set of data requires a lot of computing resources** (CPU, memory space, disk space, disk I/O, network I/O, etc.).
 If you have a lot of data and you automate your system to train from scratch every day, it will end up costing you a lot of money.
 If the amount of data is huge, it may even be impossible to use a batch learning algorithm.

-+   Finally, if your system needs to be able to learn autonomously (独立地) and it has limited resources (e.g., a smartphone application or a rover on Mars), then carrying around large amounts of training data and taking up a lot of resources to train for hours every day is a showstopper.
++   Finally, if your system needs to be able to learn autonomously and it has limited resources (e.g., a smartphone application or a rover on Mars), then carrying around large amounts of training data and taking up a lot of resources to train for hours every day is a showstopper.

 A better option in all these cases is to use algorithms that are capable of learning incrementally.